Young Wife Lured Her Teen Sister To America So Her Older Husband Could Sexually Abuse Her

 According to the Miami Herald, police have indicated that there may be other victims of similar sexual abuse at the hands of Leary and were hoping that they would come forward now that the couple has been arrested.

-Charges of lascivious conduct with a minor, possession of child pornography, committing sexual acts with a sibling child and leading a child to engage in unlawful acts, were brought against the couple.
+Charges of lascivious conduct with a minor, possession of child pornography, committing sexual acts with a sibling child, and leading a child to engage in unlawful acts, were brought against the couple.

 On Wednesday, Marta San Jose pleaded not guilty to the various sexual assault charges, while Dale Leary entered the same plea last week.
 After appearing in court, Leary was ordered by the judge not to have any contact with San Jose or her sister.
 Bond was set at $50,000 for each charge.